karishma-lakhoo/Bayesian-Network-Diabetes-Prediction/README.md

 ## Dataset

 The dataset used in this project is the "Early Classification of Diabetes" dataset obtained from Kaggle.
-It contains observations with 17 features collected from patients in the Sylhet Diabetes Hospital in Bangladesh.

 ## Approach